microsoft/ELL-models/scripts/README.md

 usage: This script tests all ELL models found under a path, sequentially or in parallel.

-       [-h] [--path PATH] [--parallel True] [--val_map file] [--val_set path]
+       [-h] [--path PATH] [--parallel PARALLEL] [--max_threads MAX_THREADS] [--labels LABELS] [--target {pi0,pi3}] --cluster CLUSTER --val_set VAL_SET --val_map VAL_MAP

 optional arguments:
-  -h, --help           show this help message and exit --path PATH          the model search path (or current directory if not specified) --parallel PARALLEL  test models in parallel (defaults to True)
+  -h, --help            show this help message and exit --path PATH           the model search path (or current directory if not
-  --labels LABELS      path to the labels file for evaluating the model
+                        specified)
-  --target {pi0,pi3}   the target platform
+  --parallel PARALLEL   test models in parallel (defaults to True) --max_threads MAX_THREADS
-  --cluster CLUSTER    http address of the cluster server that controls access
+                        maximum number of threads to use (defaults to number of cores)
-                       to the target devices
+  --labels LABELS       path to the labels file for evaluating the model --target {pi0,pi3}    the target platform
-  --val_set VAL_SET    path to the validation set images
+  --cluster CLUSTER     http address of the cluster server that controls
-  --val_map VAL_MAP    path to the validation set truth
+                        access to the target devices --val_set VAL_SET     path to the validation set images --val_map VAL_MAP     path to the validation set truth

 ```